Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/overview.md

     :::
 * Edit the scheduled activity.

-## Manage Categories
+## Manage categories
 Each activity has the option to set a category to help with grouping similar activities which can be used to help organize views, lists, and reports.

+### How to access
+The Manage Categories view is only available to users with specific roles or rights.
+* The Admin Role.
+* A custom role that includes the Core application admin right `Manage Task Categories`.

-## Manage Templates
+## Manage templates
 Activity Templates can be set up to provide users with selectable, pre-defined templates that are used for common activities.
 This ensures that all users that perform a particular activity are using the same configuration.
 Templates are only available to use when manually creating an activity.

+### How to access
-The Manage Templates view is only available to users with the Activities Template Manager role.
+The Manage Templates view is only available to users with specific roles or rights.
+* The Admin role.
+* The Activities Template Manager role.
+* A custom role with the Core Application right `canManageTaskTemplates`